 Eelgrass Beds.
 Construction of the CSWH Expansion Area and Eelgrass Habitat Area would have a very low potential to indirectly affect existing eelgrass beds at Cabrillo Beach due to turbidity and sediment deposition as described for Alternative 1.
-No eelgrass beds are located at or near the ARSSS or LA-2 disposal sites.
+No eelgrass beds are located at or near the ARSSS, or LA-2, or LA-3 disposal sites.

 EFH.
 Construction of the Eelgrass Habitat Area and CSWH Expansion Area would have the same temporary impacts to FMP species as described for Alternative 1.
-Construction of the CSWH Expansion Area would alter EFH by making the water shallower, while construction of the Eelgrass Habitat Area above-water portion of the containment dike would result in a permanent loss of 1.7 acres (0.7 ha) of EFH.
-Disposal of material at LA-2 would not adversely affect EFH due to water depth and the temporary nature of the disturbance.
-Disposal of sediments that are unsuitable for open water disposal at the upland ARSSS would have the potential to enter EFH as a result of erosion and/or sedimentation at the site.
+Construction of the CSWH Expansion Area, and would alter EFH by making the water shallower, while construction of the Eelgrass Habitat Area above water portion of the containment dike would result in a permanent loss of 1.7 acres (0.7 ha) of EFH.
+Disposal of material at LA-2 and LA-3 would not adversely affect EFH due to water depth and the temporary nature of the disturbance caused by 400 barge trips in 200 days at LA-2 and 208 barge trips in 104 days at LA-3.
+Disposal of sediments, that aredeemed unsuitable for open water disposal, at the upland ARSSS would have the potential to enter EFH as a result of erosion and/or sedimentation at the site.
 However, as discussed in Section 3.13 (Water Quality and Oceanography) potential short-term erosion and sedimentation impacts from sediment disposal at the ARSSS would be minimized by adherence to existing regulatory requirements, including continued implementation of the project site's SWPPP, and implementation of applicable erosion/sedimentation control BMPs.
 Implementation of existing operating requirements at the ARSSS would reduce the potential for sediments to leave the site to a less than significant level.

 SEAs and Other Natural Habitats.
 The California least tern SEA on Pier 400 would not be affected by construction activities associated with the Eelgrass Habitat Area and CSWH Expansion Area as discussed in the Proposed Action.
-Alternative 2 would have the same type of less than significant effects on kelp beds those discussed above for Alternative 1.
+Alternative 2 would have the same type of less than significant effects on kelp beds as those discussed above for Alternative 1.
+The small area of pickleweed wetland in Northwest Slip would not be affected by construction.
 One mudflat is present in the Main Channel of Los Angeles Harbor at Berth 78; however, this area would not be affected by construction of Alternative 2.
-Disposal of material at LA-2 or the ARSSS would not affect any SEAs or other natural habitats because none are present at those locations.
+Disposal of material at LA-2, LA-3, or the ARSSS would not affect any SEAs or other natural habitats because none are present at those locations.